GoodGuyMark/jdbc_assignment/README.md

 2. Table 1 lists the nodes that are installed across the country containing the city they are located in, gps location, transmission rate, opearting frequency, and peak performance as a percentage.
 Using the Node details box you can perform CRUD actions on Table 1.
     - Entering the details of a new node and clicking the INSERT button will enter a new node entry onto Table 1.
     - You can alter the data of an existing node by entering the new details with the corresponding Node_ID you wish to update and clicking UPDATE.
     - Clicking the EXPORT button will create a .csv of the current data in Table 1 when can be copied into excel to undergo data analysis.
+Note: if the .csv doesn't show up, right click and refresh the project and the file will show up in the Data Architecture & Database Systems folder.
     - If you wish to delete a node entry you only need to enter the Node_ID of the node you wish to delete and click the DELETE button to remove the node from Table 1.
     - Clicking the CLEAR button removes the text from the Node details text boxes.
 3. Table 2 lists the perfomance rating of each node over an hourly period.
 The same CRUD actions from Table 1 can be performed onto Table 2 by use of the Performance Details box.
 Note: You cannot INSERT a new entry into Table 2 (Of Node_ID = ?) until the same node is created and added to Table 1 first.